-The Company makes no provision for income taxes since under current legislation in the jurisdictions in which it operates, no income taxes are imposed upon the Company.
-In addition, the Company is not subject to, and does not anticipate becoming subject to, income taxes in any jurisdiction in which it currently operates, other than in the United Kingdom.
+The Company is not subject to, and does not anticipate becoming subject to, income taxes in any jurisdiction in which it currently operates, other than in the United Kingdom.
 LOM (UK) Limited is subject to income taxes.
+The Company has assessed and concluded that, no uncertain tax positions were required to be recorded, and the Company has not recognized any penalties, interest or any tax effect related to uncertain tax positions.

-A reconciliation of the statutory income tax rates applied to the Company's net income from LOM (UK) Limited for the years ended December 31, 2012 and 2011 is as follows:
+A reconciliation of the statutory income tax rates applied to the Company's net income from LOM (UK) Limited for the years ended December 31, 2013 and 2012 is as follows: